webxos/macroslow/QUANTUM/conserve/Quantitative_Conservation_Guide_Page_8.markdown

 | Encryption Latency         | <50ms             | Per transaction      |
 | API Response Time          | <100ms            | Per request          |

-By implementing these integration strategies, developers can ensure that MCP and DUNE operate as a cohesive ecosystem, upholding quantitative conservation and delivering secure, efficient interactions within PROJECT DUNES.
+By implementing these integration strategies, developers can ensure that MCP and DUNE operate as a cohesive ecosystem, upholding quantitative conservation and delivering secure, efficient interactions.